sophielansweeper/embedded-workflow-builder-docs/docs/connectors/xero.md

 ### Xero OAuth 2.0 Client Credentials

 Authenticate requests to Xero using client credentials (Custom Connection).

+**Xero** uses OAuth 2.0 to authorize requests made to the API.
+You can use client credentials grant type to access data from a single Xero organization using Custom Connections.

+Custom Connections are a premium integration option that utilize the client credentials grant type to access data from a single Xero organization.

+**Setting up a Custom Connection**

+1. **Create the Custom Connection**
+   - Log in to [My Apps](https://developer.xero.com/app/manage) and click “New App”.
+   - Give the integration a name and select “Custom connection” as the integration type.

+2. **Select scopes and the authorizing user**
+   - Next, select the API scopes your integration will need and who will authorize the connection.
+   - That user will then be emailed a link that takes them to the authorization step.
+   - Once authorization is complete you will receive an email to let you know the connection has been authorized.

+3. **Authorize the connection**
+   - After clicking the Connect button in the email, the authorizing user will be taken to a consent screen where they can see which scopes are being requested and select the organization to connect.
+   - Note that an organization needs to have purchased a subscription with sufficient Custom Connections to be authorized and connected.
+   - The only exception is the Xero Demo Company, which can be used for free for development purposes.

+4. **Retrieve your client id and client secret**
+   - Once the custom connection has been authorized, the client id will be available on the app details page and you can generate the client secret.
+   - You'll enter those into your connection.

+For more information, check the [documentation here](https://developer.xero.com/documentation/guides/oauth2/custom-connections/).

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).